ciandm/portfolio/portfolio-projects/designo.md

 ### Code snippets

 #### Reusable pattern background
 Across multiple pages was a repeatable leaf pattern with different position and rotation for each pages.
-Rather than create this multiple times on each section, I extracted it into its own component and used props to position it, after determining the position through Figma
+Rather than create this multiple times on each section, I **extracted it into its own component and used props to position it**, after determining the position through Figma

 ```javascript
 const LeafPattern = ({